MechanisM/radpress/README.rst

 Radpress
 ========
 Radpress is a simple blogging application for Djangonauts.
+It uses `restructuredtext`_ format for articles and pages.

 Installation
 ------------